cactus911/momentForests/docs/index.md

 Jar files are various helper utilities, and their license information is as follows.

-Jama-1.0.3.jar is in the public domain and it is from https://math.nist.gov/javanumerics/jama/ optimization.jar is in the public domain and it is from https://github.com/rwl/optimization and http://www1.fpl.fs.fed.us/optimization.html utility.jar is written by us for this project.
+Jama-1.0.3.jar is in the public domain and is from https://math.nist.gov/javanumerics/jama/ optimization.jar is in the public domain and is from https://github.com/rwl/optimization and http://www1.fpl.fs.fed.us/optimization.html itext-1.3.jar is in the public domain and is from https://sourceforge.net/projects/itext/ jfreechart-1.0.19.jar is in the public domain and is from https://sourceforge.net/projects/jfreechart/files/1.%20JFreeChart/1.0.19/ jsci-core.jar is in the public domain and is from http://jsci.sourceforge.net/ utility.jar and momentforests.jar are written by us for this project.

 ### Link to STATA

 We have also developed a link between the functionality contained in the Java code and STATA.
-[STATA interface for RCT](./linktostata.md)
+[STATA interface](./linktostata.md)

-### Worked Examples
+### Worked Example

-A simple "Hello, world" style example is [here](./workedexamples.md).
+An example of using moment forests for Card (1995) can be found [here](./workedexamples.md).